Haunted Mansion (2015 film)

-The film follows a group of high school kids who are spending the night in a retreat house.
-When they learn that the retreat house is haunted, they set out to look for the ghosts just for fun, but find out soon enough that the urban legends are real.
+The film follows a group of high school kids who are staying in an old mansion for a retreat activity.
+Their stay turns into a nightmare when they accidentally cross paths with the mansion's dark past, involving the dead owner and her wicked agendas.
 The film received generally positive reviews from film critics praising its cinematography, visual effects, production design and musical score.
 The film's cast was also praised for their performances.

 Plot

-After a student retreat, a young student was alarmed by the agonizing screams of his teacher.
-He investigates it and goes inside a big mansion where he sees visions of a man burned to death and a woman in black before stumbling across a dead body, which he realizes to his horror is his teacher.
+After a student retreat, a young boy was startled by the screams of his teacher.
+He goes inside a mansion, where he sees apparitions of a woman in black and a man burned to death, before stumbling across his teacher's dead body.